 - 1 tablespoon curry powder

 - Preheat the oven to 425º F.

-- Peel and dice the squash** and carrots, add to a sheet pan.
+- Peel and dice the squash* and carrots, add to a sheet pan.
 Cut the red pepper in half the long way, remove the stem, seeds, and white parts, lay skin side up on the sheet pan.
 Peel and slice onion, add to the sheet pan.
-And finally add the garlic cloves to the sheet pan.
+Finally add the garlic cloves to the sheet pan.

 - Drizzle the sheet pan lightly with olive oil and salt & pepper to taste.